Research & Vision

 "Exploit adaptive polymers to render materials renewable"

-This research exploit the concept of encapsulated chemistries to impart new functionalities to polymer material, such as self-healing, self-destructing and self-reporting.
-The use of capsules permits imparting new functionalities without the need of chemical modification, but instead, simple incorporation of the active capsules within the polymer matrix.
+This research exploits the concept of encapsulated chemistries to impart new functionalities to polymer material, such as self-healing, self-destructing and self-reporting.
+The use of capsules permits to implement new functionalities without the need of chemical modification, but instead, a facile incorporation of active capsules within a polymer matrix.
 The approach is strikingly simple and versatile in terms of activation modes and responses that can be achieved.

 Although plastics have defined the modern era, a lack of innovative schemes regarding their end of life has had disastrous environmental and public health consequences.
 Anticipating predicted increases in plastic consumption, there is a critical need for the development of initiatives that address plastic pollution.

 Responsive adaptive polymers, that can change their properties in a predictable manner in response to an external stimulus (e.g. temperature, light, chemical changes, force, magnetic/electric field), are an emerging class of materials that can fill this critical circular need and provide a universal approach to render plastics renewable.

 The Calvino group vision focuses on the development of light-mediated adaptive polymers that incorporate advantageous photoswitchable motifs to improve controlled reprocessing, reshaping, and repairing processes.
 In such systems, the irradiation of light triggers molecular reactions that enable a controlled and permanent breaking/forming of the macromolecular chains, ultimately permitting the polymer reuse.